 Send personalized messages

-You may go further and assure Gmail that your intentions are not promotional by making your emails personalized.
-More than half (61%) of marketing experts claim personalization has helped them deliver a better customer experience, which resulted in higher customer engagement.
+You may go further and assure Gmail that your intentions are not promotional by making your emails personalized:

-- Addressing your subscribers by name, the way you’d address your friends.
+- Address your subscribers by name, the way you’d address your friends.

-- Making the content of your emails unique and relevant to your users.
+- Make the content of your emails unique and relevant to your users.

 Various automation tools can help you with this task.
 For example, Snov.io email drip campaigns allow you to build personalized email sequences based on your recipient’s actions.
 As such, your subscribers will get different follow-up letters if they open the initial email, click a link in it, or ignore it.
 This way, you will knock at their Gmail at the right time with the right message.